Presidential Letter from ISARP President Michelle Troche, PhD

 Dear ISARP Members:

-This year, ISARP will hold it’s 25th annual meeting, October 12 – 14, 2018, in Gainesville, Florida.
-You should have already received the save the date from our conference chair, Karen Hegland.
-She and her conference organizing team have been working hard to identify a set of distinguished speakers and a wonderful location for this event.
-This information will be updated on the website soon.
+This year, ISARP will hold it’s 26th annual meeting, October 4 – 6, 2019, in Vevey, Switzerland, an easy direct train ride from Geneva.
+You can find the save the date attached to this email.
+The conference organizing committee includes Paul Davenport, Cecile Chenivesse, Pei-Ying Chan, and Sarah Miller.
+They have been hard at work – and have already identified a set of distinguished speakers and a wonderful location for this event.
+The meeting will likely begin midday on October 4 and finish early afternoon on October 6.
+You can find more information on our website (ISARP.net).
 I am very much looking forward to the meeting and having the opportunity to share knowledge and research, establish collaborations, and continue to foster our multidisciplinary organization.
 The call for papers should soon be sent out via our listserv.
 We look forward to a record number of abstract submissions.
 Of note, if you are a senior member of a lab, please encourage your trainees to submit abstracts and to participate in our mentorship program.
 The mentorship and development of young scientists in the area of respiratory psychophysiology continues to be an important mission of ISARP and a major reason why the society has continued to grow and thrive over the years.

 On this note, at last year’s meeting we discussed the society’s desire to continue and enhance our support of trainees and student/fellow members.
 Their contributions are invaluable to the society.
 Therefore, we will be offering opportunities for the ISARP membership to support student and trainee travel grants.
 These opportunities will be available when submitting payment for dues and conference registration.
 All funds collected through these initiatives will be earmarked for student travel grants to the ISARP annual meeting.
 We hope you will consider supporting the next generation of ISARP researchers and members through this initiative.